cryptomator/cryptomator.github.io/content/encrypt-dropbox.en.md

     <h3><i class="fas fa-share fa-fw text-primary"></i> Share protected data conveniently with friends, family, and colleagues</h3>
   </div>
   <div class="prose prose-sm md:prose max-w-none md:max-w-none p-4">
-    <p>Make your data safe in the cloud and <strong>maintain privacy across multiple computers with Cryptomator.</strong> All you need is Cryptomator on each device and the security key to gain access to the data.</p>
+    <p>Make your data safe in the cloud and <strong>maintain privacy across multiple computers with Cryptomator.</strong> All you need is Cryptomator on each device and the password to gain access to the data.</p>
   </div>
 </div>

 <div class="rounded shadow bg-white my-6">
   <div class="prose prose-sm md:prose max-w-none md:max-w-none px-4 py-2 border-b border-primary">
-    <h3><i class="fas fa-key fa-fw text-primary"></i> Only those have the key to your cloud who should have it</h3>
+    <h3><i class="fas fa-key fa-fw text-primary"></i> Only those have access to your cloud data who should have it</h3>
   </div>
   <div class="prose prose-sm md:prose max-w-none md:max-w-none p-4">
     <p><strong>End-to-end encryption</strong> makes it even harder for potential attackers to harm you.
 That's because encrypted file names mean third parties can't draw conclusions about file types – which is one of the most common gateways for them to get in.</p>